-- a) Follow steps 1 and 2 above. - b) Turn on the circulator from the Hydrolab display menu. - c) Place the Hydrolab directly in the water at the first vertical.
+- a) Follow steps 1 and 2 above. - b) Place the meter directly in the water at the first vertical.
 Position the probes at mid-depth for the vertical. - d) Wait for the readings to stabilize and record them on the field sheet. - e) Repeat steps c and d until all the verticals have been sampled. - f) Remove guard.
 Rinse probes with DI.
 Replace storage cup.